Groundwater Protection Branch :: Stormwater Injection

 This page contains information about stormwater drainage wells authorized by the new injection well regulations effective May 1, 2012.
-Detailed information about stormwater management is available from the DWQ Wetlands and Stormwater Branch and the DWQ Stormwater BMP Manual.
+Detailed information about stormwater management is available from the Division of Energy, Mineral and Land Resources (DEMLR) Stormwater Permitting Program and the DEMLR Stormwater BMP Manual.

 For additional information contact Thomas Slusser at 919-807-6412.

 Stormwater injection is the emplacement of stormwater into the subsurface via a well, subsurface distribution system, or sinkhole and other natural depressions.
 Certain stormwater infiltration systems meet the regulatory definition of an injection well.
 Injection wells are regulated by the Underground Injection Control (UIC) Program.

 Is stormwater injection legal in North Carolina?